MattGerrand/MattGerrand/README.md

 Hi, I'm Matt Gerrand.
-I am currently finishing a Bachelor of Information Sciences (major in Software Engineering, minor in Accountancy) at Massey University while also starting a Master of Computer Science at Victoria University of Wellington.
-On the side while studying full-time I was a freelance Software Engineer working for myself providing services for multiple local businesses.
-In my 4th year of study I started working at Plumbing World part-time, which is my current job.
+I have a Bachelor of Information Sciences (major in Software Engineering, minor in Accountancy) and am currently studying towards a Master of Computer Science degree at Victoria University of Wellington.
+I currently work at Plumbing World part-time while also studying part-time.

 You can reach me on these platforms:
 - Email: matt@mattgerrand.net